benmosheron/bngc/README.md

 This will create three templates, one for each difficulty.

-If multiple arguments are provided for another parameter, the longest parameter list will define the number of campaigns created.
+If multiple arguments are provided for another parameter, the behaviour depends on `--handleMultiple`.

+### --handleMultiple

+How to handle multiple lists of arguments, for example `--speedClass Halberd Spectre --difficulty Expert Elite`

+One of:
+* `Normal` - the longest argument list decides the number of campaigns to generate
+* `Explode` - generate campaigns for the cartesian product of all arguments

+Default: `Normal`

 ### --levelFileName